 Loading the utility network loads the entire utility network schema (information about the datasets that participate in the network).
 Once loaded, your app can navigate this network schema to discover the Domain networks it contains and any further details about the network.

-Trace parameters define how the trace analysis proceeds across the utility network.
-These are the essential trace parameters:
+Trace parameters specify how the trace analysis proceeds across the utility network.
+Essential trace parameters, described in this section, include:

 The trace types described above (upstream, downstream, and so on) are supported.